Polyp (zoology): Classes

 In the class Anthozoa, comprising the sea anemones and corals, the individual is always a polyp; in the class Hydrozoa, however, the individual may be either a polyp or a medusa, with most species undergoing a life cycle with both a polyp stage and a medusa stage.

-In class Scyphozoa, the medusa stage is dominant, and the polyp stage may or may not be present, depending on the family.
+In the class Scyphozoa, the medusa stage is dominant, and the polyp stage may or may not be present, depending on the family.
 In those scyphozoans that have the larval planula metamorphose into a polyp, the polyp, also called a "scyphistoma," grows until it develops a stack of plate-like medusae that pinch off and swim away in a process known as strobilation.
 Once strobilation is complete, the polyp may die, or regenerate itself to repeat the process again later.
-With Cubozoans, the planula settles onto a suitable surface, and develops into a polyp.
-The cubozoan polyp then eventually metamorphoses directly into a Medusa.
+With cubozoans, the planula settles onto a suitable surface, and develops into a polyp.
+The cubozoan polyp then eventually metamorphoses directly into a medusa.

 Anatomy

 The body of the polyp may be roughly compared in a structure to a sac, the wall of which is composed of two layers of cells.
-The outer layer is known technically as the ectoderm, the inner layer as the endoderm (or gastroderm).
+The outer layer is known technically as the ectoderm, with the inner layer as the endoderm (or gastroderm).
 Between ectoderm and endoderm is a supporting layer of structureless gelatinous substance termed mesoglea, secreted by the cell layers of the body wall.
 The mesoglea can be thinner than the endoderm or ectoderm or comprise the bulk of the body as in larger jellyfish.
 The mesoglea can contain skeletal elements derived from cells migrated from ectoderm.

 The sac-like body built up in this way is attached usually to some firm object by its blind end, and bears at the upper end the mouth which is surrounded by a circle of tentacles which resemble glove fingers.
 The tentacles are organs which serve both for the tactile sense and for the capture of food.
-Polyps extend their tentacles, particularly at night, containing coiled stinging nettle-like cells or nematocysts which pierce and poison and firmly hold living prey paralysing or killing them.
+Polyps extend their tentacles, particularly at night, containing coiled stinging nettle-like cells, or nematocysts, which pierce, poison, and firmly hold living prey paralysing or killing them.
 Polyp prey includes copepods and fish larvae.
 Longitudinal muscular fibrils formed from the cells of the ectoderm allow tentacles to contract when conveying the food to the mouth.
 Similarly, circularly disposed muscular fibrils formed from the endoderm permit tentacles to be protract or thrust out once they are contracted.
-These muscle fibres belong to the same two systems, thus allows the whole body to retract or protrude outwards.
+These muscle fibres belong to the same two systems, allowing the whole body to retract or protrude outwards.